Albrecht-Ohsiek/CarrierPidgeon/README.md

     Install python3.
         - If you are not comfortable using the command line and have a windows machine, Search Python in the Microsoft Store
+        - Confirm whether python is installed by typing in "python3 --version" in a terminal
+            - You might be required to restart your operating system.

     Install the python exstention to VSCode

     Open the integrated terminal in VSCode
-        - Confirm whether python is installed by typing in "python3 --version"
-            - You might be required to restart your operating system.

-        - Set up your python virtual enviroment in windows In the integrated terminal:
+        - Set up your python virtual enviroment in windows Open your integrated terminal in the root directory of the project:
             - Type "python3 -m venv venv"
                 on some systems it might be "python -m venv venv"
-            - ".\venv\Scripts\activate"
+            - Type ".\venv\Scripts\activate"
                 windows might be blocking running scripts, if that is the case:
                     - Open windows powershell as Administrator
                         - Type "set-executionpolicy remotesigned"